-Then Robert and I drove from San Francisco to Crescent City on our way to Portland.
+Then Rob and I drove from San Francisco to Crescent City on our way to Portland.
 This was on a two-week west coast trip back in 2013.

-To finish it all off, Robert and I decided to complete the drive by filling in the gap between San Fran and LA in March.
+To finish it all off, Rob and I decided to complete the drive by filling in the gap between San Fran and LA in March.

 I absolutely love the Californian coast, and can confirm that it’s one of the most scenic coastal drives in the world.
 It’s packed end-to-end with beaches, sea cliffs, rock formations, and more marine life than you could imagine.